kevuke/alx-system_engineering-devops/0x00-shell_basics/README.md

-print the type of the file named iamafile in /tmp file /tmp/iamafile creates a symbolic link to /bin/ls named __ls__
+print the type of the file named iamafile in /tmp file /tmp/iamafile creates a symbolic link to /bin/ls named __ls__ copy all HTML files from the current wdir to pdir